dylan-lang/opendylan/documentation/building-with-duim/source/tour.rst

    ``sheet-region`` for a gadget defines the area of the screen in which its callbacks are invoked, should an event occur.

-   The sheet region is expressed in the sheet’s own coordinate system.
+   The sheet region is expressed in the sheet's own coordinate system.
    It can be an instance of any concrete subclass of ``<region>``, but is usually represented by the region class ``<bounding-box>``.